mm-black65/Smart-Health-Monitoring-System/README.md

-# Smart Health Monitoring System using Python and ESP32 Simulation
+#  🩺 Smart Health Monitoring System using Python and ESP32 Simulation

-A simulation-based smart health monitoring project that reads **heart rate**, **oxygen level**, and **temperature** using ESP32 with virtual sensor inputs.
+A simulation-based smart health monitoring project that reads **heart rate ❤️**, **oxygen level 🫁**, and **temperature 🌡️** using ESP32 with virtual sensor inputs.
 The project collects sensor data, saves it into a CSV file, and uses Python machine learning models to classify the patient status as healthy or risky.

-## Project Overview
+## 📌 Project Overview

 This project is designed as a **health monitoring prototype**.
 It uses: